sunyit-ncsclub/Poly-tool/README.md

 A. At the time of writing, sorted doubly nested keys of dictionaries into corresponding arrays was burdensome.
 The potential of additional groups, beyond Utica/Albany, made corresponding pre-sorted arrays an obvious choice.

 Q. How can I get this on my phone?
-A. Please see https://developer.apple.com/programs/start/ios/.
+A. Please see [https://developer.apple.com/education/](https://developer.apple.com/education).
+With Xcode 7 / iOS 9 a developer program membership is _not_ required to install on your own devices.
 Talk to your professors today about introducing an iOS class.

 Q. How do I remove CocoaPods and/or TUSafariActivity?
 A. Delete the Pod* files.
 Remove TUSafariActivity from the Bridging Header.
 Remove `TUSafariActivity()` from line 93 in DetailWebController.swift.